Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Evidence that the defects identified in the practical completion acceptance letter have been rectified in the specified timeframes is to be provided via landscape.approval@ccc.govt.nz, or in the monthly maintenance reports.

-The landscape plantings and assets are to be maintained to an acceptable standard for the duration of the establishment period.
 The developer’s landscape architect or contract engineer and/or contractors are expected to regularly visit the site to monitor the condition of the landscape plantings and assets, and carry out any required establishment and maintenance works.

 It is recommended that the developer’s landscape architects work closely with the contractors and undertake regular inspections of the landscaping assets during the establishment period.